baker-ck/MTGNN-results/README.md

-# MTGNN-results
+# MTGNN results
-This folder contains results for trained MTGNN models for solar, traffic, electricity and exchange rate data, from original Wu et al. (2020) paper
+This folder contains results for trained MTGNN models for solar, traffic, electricity and exchange rate multivariate time series data, from original Wu et al. (2020) paper

 ### Implementation notes
 We used the publicly available MTGNN (https://github.com/nnzhan/MTGNN) codebase as our training framework.
 No changes were made to model architectures or loss functions.
 However, we reduced the number of runs in train_single_step.py from 10 to 3 to speed up training of the initial baselines.